datasnack/datasnack.github.io/guide/docs/technology.md

 # Technology

-In this section the used technologies and frameworks and the reason behind using them is explained.
+On this page the used technologies and frameworks and the reason behind using them is explained.

 ## Backend